neuton/prp_rmd_wiki/README.md

 - production of multiple folding trajectories using ratchet and pawl (rMD) MD, starting from the generated unfolded states
 - scoring the obtained trajectories

-The step of thermal unfolding can be automatically performed by executing the [`unfold.sh`](unfold.sh) script (currently needs tweaking!).
+The step of thermal unfolding can be automatically performed by executing the [`submit.sh`](submit.sh) script (currently needs tweaking!).